 There are many indicators of climate change.
-These include physical responses such as changes in the following: surface temperature, atmospheric water vapour, precipitation, severe events, glaciers, ocean and land ice, and sea level.
+These include physical responses such as changes in surface temperature, changes in atmospheric water vapour, changes in precipitation, changes in severe events, changes in glaciers, changes in ocean and land ice, and changes in sea level.
 Some key examples of such changes in important climate parameters are discussed in this section and all are assessed in much more detail in other chapters.

 As was done to a more limited extent in AR4 (Le Treut et al., 2007), this section provides a test of the planetary-scale hypotheses of climate change against observations.
-In other words, how well do the projections used in the past assessments compare with observations to date?
+In other words, how well do the projections used in the past assessments compare with observations to date.
 Seven additional years of observations are now available to evaluate earlier model projections.
 The projected range that was given in each assessment is compared to observations.
 The largest possible range of scenarios available for a specific variable for each of the previous assessment reports is shown in the figures.